Lindsey-R/psy8712-final/README.md

    This file answers the 2nd research question, predict GPA with all selected variables using for ML models: OLS, glmnet, random forest, and xgboost.
 * The "shiny" folder contains a shinyapp "GREShinyAPP".
   1. The app contains "app.R" showing the script of a shiny app, and "data.rds" used to produce the shiny app.
 The shiny app can be found [here](https://purplefishlovespig.shinyapps.io/greshinyapp/).
   2. The app was created as an extension of RQ1, with interacting plots showing correlations based on different demographic groups.
 Specifically, allows user to choose from five options: Sex, Citizenship,  Major (Graduate Field Program), whether student finished program (Stay), and GRE (GRE Verbal, Quantitative, or Sum score).
 Based on the user’s choice, the app returns 1) a scatter plot showing the correlations between the selected GRE and GPA, with a linear predicting line and 2) a line of text output the correlation.
+* The "docs" folder contains a project report "final.docx".